AdguardTeam/KnowledgeBase/docs/adguard-for-ios/overview.md

 ### DNS servers {#dns-servers}

-The first section you'll see on the DNS Protection screen is DNS server.
+The next section you'll see on the DNS Protection screen is DNS server.
 It shows the currently selected DNS server and encryption type.
 To change either, tap the button to enter the DNS server screen.

 ![DNS servers *mobile_border](https://cdn.adtidy.org/public/Adguard/kb/iOS/features/dns_server_en.jpeg)